OdinsPlasmaRifle/statter/README.md

 **database**

 A path to the prefered database file location.
 The database defaults to a `statter.db` file in the same location as the Statter executable.
+Statter uses a sqlite database to log requests.

 **port**